Zotigh/web-page/README.md

    utilizing what I have learned.
 I do this so I may have a better future for everyone.
 I plan to use the coding skills I have learned to help acomplish this.
 Are you interested in the same thing?

-## What I learned this week
+## Weekly Reflections

-* I learned about how methods are invoked to create functions in a system.
+* (Week 1) I learned about how methods are invoked to create functions in a system.
 After starting this week I feel more knolegable if by a little about java code.
 This makes me feel even if a little acomplished.
 I look forward to continuing and hope I can learn as much as the instructer has to offer.

+* (Week 2) This week I feel like went by pretty quick.
+Learning about structios and the most efficent ways to set them up is something I really find interestiong and can't wait to learn more.